voronianski/dookie-css/README.md

 vendors = webkit moz
 ```

-Now in your main Stylus file add ``@import`` configuration and start to use dookie easily:
+Now in your main Stylus file we add ``@import`` configuration and start to use dookie easily:

 ```css
 @import '_settings'